 Our business does not require significant amounts of investment in long-term fixed assets.
 The substantial majority of the capital used in our business is working capital that funds our costs of labor and installed equipment deployed in project work until our customers pay us.
 Customary terms in our industry allow customers to withhold a small portion of the contract price until after we have completed the work, typically for six months.
 Amounts withheld under this practice are known as retention or retainage.
 Our average project duration together with typical retention terms generally allow us to complete the realization of revenue and earnings in cash within one year.
 Accordingly, we believe free cash flow, by encompassing both profit margins and the use of working capital over our approximately one year working capital cycle, is an effective measure of operating effectiveness and efficiency.
 We have included free cash flow information here for this reason, and because we are often asked about it by third parties evaluating us.
 However, free cash flow is not considered under generally accepted accounting principles to be a primary measure of an entity's financial results, and accordingly free cash flow should not be considered an alternative to operating income, net income, or amounts shown in our consolidated statements of cash flows as determined under generally accepted accounting principles.

-For the three months ended March 31, 2009, we had negative free cash flow of \$5.6 million as compared to negative free cash flow of \$3.7 million in 2008.
-These negative amounts are primarily due to the funding of year end compensation accruals.
-The decrease in free cash flow is primarily due to a decrease in overbillings.
+For the three months ended March 31, 2010, we had negative free cash flow of \$12.6 million as compared to negative free cash flow of \$5.6 million in 2009.
+This decrease is primarily due to lower profitability.